-The belief is that the nutrients in the juice will eliminate built-up toxins in the body either by resting your organs, stimulating your liver, improving circulation, or passing them through urine or bowel movements (1).
+The belief is that the nutrients in the juice will eliminate built-up toxins in the body either by resting your organs, stimulating your liver, improving circulation, boosting your immune system, help with blood pressure, or passing them through urine or bowel movements (1).

 Is juicing safe during pregnancy?

 When you juice, you are eliminating an incredibly important nutrient from your diet, fiber.

 During pregnancy, a lot of hormonal changes are happening, and oftentimes that can lead to constipation.
 Fiber is a great way to get everything moving again, and eliminating it from such a stellar food source is not recommended.

 Fiber also lowers your risk for several diseases.